georchestra/georchestra/geoserver/NATIVE_LIBS.md

 ## Other manual tweaks

 Please note that some of the webapps do already include the `gdal-ogr-bindings.jar` package, under potentially another names.
 These come from GeoSolution and can be outdated and/or not compatible with our version of GDAL.
-If you have some files into your `webapps/*/WEB-INF/lib` named `imageio-ext-gdal-bindings-1.9.2.jar`, they may be redundant with our jar file.
-I had to overwrite them with mine.
+If you have some files into your `webapps/*/WEB-INF/lib` named `imageio-ext-gdal-bindings-1.9.2.jar` or simply `gdal-x.y.z.jar`, they may be redundant with our jar file and should be excluded for further builds.
+To put it simply, each duplicated jars will try to load the same native library, and will fail if the library has already been loaded.

-In the future, I think the proper way to package and provide GDAL native support would be at a tomcat-level, not webapp-level.
-So we should consider building the geOrchestra webapps without this jar, and install the `gdal-ogr-bindings.jar` into the `lib/` subdirectory of tomcat.
+The proper way to package and provide GDAL native support would be at a tomcat-level, not webapp-level.
+We should consider building the geOrchestra webapps without this jar, and install the `gdal-ogr-bindings.jar` (`gdal.jar` in the zip file) into the `lib/` subdirectory of considered tomcats.

 ## OGR output format